Abigail found herself in a bad partnership with husband Nabal, one that was not of her own making.

 When he woke up and heard the report, Nabal, whose name means “Fool”, was wise enough to recognize the impact of Abigail’s words.
 The news hit him so hard that he froze up like a stone.

-We do not know the exact physical state of Nabal’s condition nor the precise emotions that brought it about, but the fact remains that he lay senseless for ten days, on the verge of death.
+We do not know the exact physical state of Nabal’s condition nor the precise emotions that had brought them about, but the fact remains that he lay senseless for ten days, on the verge of death.

 Prior to Nabal’s debilitation, Abigail had been in the same position as many spouses, both men and women, who live with mean and abusive partners.
 These partners are often under the influence of alcohol and/or drugs and are not contributing to the maintenance of a healthy and a happy family life.